 Welcome to the Miscellaneous page!

 Here we hope to publish materials that do not fit neatly into categories used elsewhere on the blog, such as reviews or sample articles.
 The beauty of this page is that it gives readers an opportunity to share their creations with a wider audience of gamers.
-We can also accommodate color graphics, a function not yet available to the hard-copy edition of Lone Warrior.
+We can also accommodate color photos and graphics.
 So, readers, if you have some ideas, news, or reports that might appeal to a wider audience, send them to firstname.lastname@example.org.
 Of course, you may want your article to appear in Lone Warrior.
 If so, make sure that your note stipulates whether you are aimed at the blog, or at Lone Warrior magazine.
 Thanks!

-Note: Please do not send graphics that are copyrighted unless you have the express permission of the copyright holder.
+Note: Please do not send photos or graphics that are copyrighted unless you have the express permission of the copyright holder.

 Three Weeks North of Londinium — Chris Hahn reports on a battle between Romans and Britons, using ‘Hail Caesar’ rules.
 With lots of photos.
 Added May 2013.